kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

   # role: "master"
 ```

 The `kairos` block is used to configure settings to the mesh functionalities.
-The minimum required argument is the `network_token` and there is no need to configure `k3s` manually with the `k3s` block.
+The minimum required argument is the `network_token` and there is no need to configure `k3s` manually with the `k3s` block as it is already implied.

 Full example: